 As part of your equity release home reversion plan, you will become a beneficial owner and no longer the legal owner, but you’ll still have to make sure your home is properly maintained.
 It’s always a good idea to have a pot of money set aside for any repairs or ongoing maintenance.
 It’s also important to note, that you will not be able to make any major changes to the property without permission from the scheme provider.

-Depending on the provider you choose, here are some of the costs that could be incurred:
+Depending on the provider you're recommended, here are some of the costs that could be incurred:

 Ready to see if a home reversion plan is right for you?
 Our friendly and experienced team are on hand and can be reached on 0800 188 4812 or via our quick contact form.
 Don’t forget, you must get advice before you take out any equity release product.